xavierdpt/endometriose/session2/lexicon/meta/prompt.md

-Generate an entry for  flagellin using these instructions.
+Generate an entry for TNF‑α using these instructions.

 **Prompt for “Entry‑Generator”**

 > **Task**
 >  Produce a concise, encyclopedic entry for the subject given in the *Title*.
 The output must **begin with an introductory paragraph** (2–3 sentences) that gives a quick, high‑level overview.
 This paragraph comes first, followed by the structured sections below.